BenWassa/drop/README.md

   - JavaScript files are organized in `src/` folder for better code organization
   - HTML script tags point to `src/config.js`, `src/state.js`, etc.
   - This allows for modular development and better file management
+  - **No build tools needed** - edit files directly and refresh browser

   **GitHub Pages Deployment:**
   - GitHub Pages serves files from the repository root
   - Script tags in `index.html` are configured to load from `src/` paths
   - All necessary files (HTML, CSS, JS) remain in root for deployment
   - Static assets can be served from `assets/` folder

+  **Simple Development Workflow:**
+  1. Open `index.html` in your web browser
+  2. Edit source files in `src/` with any code editor
+  3. Refresh browser to see changes
+  4. Use browser DevTools for debugging and testing

   This setup allows for clean development organization while maintaining deployment compatibility.